 - Side effects.
 Symptoms of vitamin A toxicity include dry skin, joint pain, vomiting, headaches, confusion.

 - Interactions.
 If you take any medicines, ask your doctor if vitamin A supplements are safe.
-Vitamin A supplements may interact with some birth control pills, blood thinners (Coumadin), acne medicines (isotretinoin), cancer treatments, and many other drugs.
+Vitamin A supplements may interact with some birth control pills, some blood thinners, some oral acne medicines, cancer treatments, and many other drugs.

 - Risks.
 Don’t take more than the RDA of vitamin A unless your doctor recommends it.
 High doses of vitamin A have been associated with birth defects, lower bone density, and liver problems.
 People who drink heavily or have kidney or liver disease shouldn’t take vitamin A supplements without talking to a doctor.